ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - in the "identity" field of a PskIdentity within the PreSharedKeyExtension of the ClientHello message when using DTLS 1.3 {{RFC9147}},

    then N\_S is an exporter value computed as defined in {{Section 7.5 of RFC8446}}.
-Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-oscore-app" defined in {{ssec-iana-tls-esporter-label-registry}} of this document.
+Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Pop-Input-coap-group-oscore-app" defined in {{ssec-iana-tls-esporter-label-registry}} of this document.

 It is up to applications to define how N_S is computed in further alternative settings.